-We will investigate and deal with any allegations robustly.
+We will investigate and deal with any allegations robustly (please see Pastoral Care policy).
 Where needed risk assessments will be carried out and strategies put in place to protect the child who has suffered abuse and to offer them support.
 Concerns raised will be treated seriously and followed up in a timely and sensitive fashion.
 Where there is a concern that a child in school may have behaved inappropriately, this will be passed immediately to the Head/DSL.
-They will discuss the matter with parents and it may be necessary to make a referral to the IPOC or CAMHS (Child & Adolescent Mental Health Service) and/or police as appropriate.
+They will discuss the matter with parents and it may be necessary to make a referral to Wandsworth Early Help, MASH or CAMHS (Child & Adolescent Mental Health Service) and/or police as appropriate.
 (Please see section on Procedures for suspected Child Abuse in this policy.)